-The JCC provides Westchester Teens with numerous programs that instill Jewish values and enhance leadership qualities.
-The backbone of our program is built on the concept of Tikkun Olam (repairing the world).
+The JCC provides Westchester teens with numerous programs that instill Jewish values, provide professional skill building and enhance leadership qualities.
+Teens here at JCCMW are living the Jewish value of tikkun olam (repairing of the world).

-From donating clothing to organizing annual community wide food drives, there are countless ways to get involved and make a difference!
+From helping in a specific program, volunteering in a department or executing a social action project there are countless ways to get involved and make a difference!

 |Organization||Phone Number||Volunteers||Donations Needed|